leopico/nft-space/README.md

-# Sample Hardhat Project
+# Nft minting smart contract

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a nft minting site.You can see front-end design at (https://github.com/leopico/nft-space-frontend.git) and also hosting on vercel for front-end.

 Try running some of the following tasks: